-Statistical Analysis
+tatistical Analysis

 While the source data itself illustrated some interesting relationships between a number of variables, we had to check to see if those relationships were statistically significant.
 Considering the moderate size of the dataset, Excel provided a sufficient medium for analysis.
 This analysis was performed in three files: The first used the main dataset to corroborate and double-check findings in the Jupyter Notebook.
 It was also used for exploratory trend highlighting.